Exaii2/blender-creature-limb-drawer/README.md

 This tool only creates geometry.
 You could use the skin modifier with reduced vertices to create a base rig.

 # SUGGESTIONS AND FUTURE
-You can contact me in my discord for suggestions and troubleshooting.
+You can contact me in my discord (https://discord.gg/BJr6rT3Cer) for suggestions and troubleshooting.
 I am just starting with this project.

-Please do NOT contact me in regards to NFT-projects.

-For my artworks I also use my own creature limb set and my own shaders.
-These are not contained in the project files.
 At some point I might update this with more creature limb sets.